multiprocessio/multiprocess.io/site/blog/2022-04-11-sql-parsers.md

 SQL is such a large standard it's going to be hard to express large parts of it.
 It's also hard to test "SQL parsers" because there are a few major SQL dialects.
 And I'm only going to stick to the "free" SQLs.
-MySQL notably uses single quotes for columns and double quotes for strings, the reverse of the SQL standard.
-MySQL, PostgreSQL, and SQLite all have different ways of expressing dates, date calculcations, and intervals.
+MySQL notably diverges from the SQL standard by using backticks for columns and single or double quotes for strings.
+MySQL, PostgreSQL, and
+SQLite all have different ways of expressing dates, date calculcations, and intervals.